-Generation-X was most proud of the understanding they had that they were disappointing.
-Not only did this understanding negate the negative implications of being so disappointing, according to them- if you know you’re a loser, you’re not really a loser- but it was also the foundation of their identity.
+Generation-X was most proud of their ability to know they were disappointing.
+Not only did they believe this understanding negated the negative implications of being so disappointing- if you know you’re a loser, you’re not really a loser- but it was also the foundation of their identity.
 Generation-X was too cool for their own good.

-This type of anxiety was unique to Generation-X; success in itself wasn’t enough, it had to be the right kind of success- just as unconscious apathy may be losery, but self-aware apathy suddenly takes on a sheen of hip irony.
-Since Cobain wasn’t selling records to the right kind of Nirvana fan- something he had already cried about in the liner notes to “Incesticide”– Cobain would consciously write a shitty, off-putting record with vocals infamously “low in the mix” in order to whittle the band’s audience down to a personality type Cobain was more comfortable with.
+This type of anxiety was unique to Generation-X; success wasn’t enough, it had to be the right kind of success- just as unconscious apathy may be losery, but self-aware apathy takes on a sheen of hip irony.
+Since Cobain wasn’t selling records to the right kind of Nirvana fan- something he had already cried about in the liner notes to Incesticide (1992)– Cobain would consciously write a difficult, off-putting record with vocals infamously “low in the mix” in order to whittle the band’s audience down to a personality type that Cobain was more comfortable with.

-Green Day will go down historically as the less regarded rags-to-riches alternative rock Cinderella story of the 1990s.
-Emerging from the shadow of Cobain’s suicide, Green Day shot to stardom over the Summer of 1994 and by the end of the year were selling out suburban ice-hockey arenas.
+Green Day will go down as the historically less regarded alternative rock Cinderella story.
+Emerging from the shadow of Cobain’s suicide, Green Day shot to stardom over the summer of 1994 and by the end of the year were selling out their own suburban hockey arenas.
 So popular were the Berkeley trio that they single-handedly resurrected punk rock, transformed it into something commercially viable, and gave an entire generation of misfit teenagers their first job at Hot Topic.
 Even old Johnny Rotten owes a debt to Green Day- in the wake of punk rock’s anything-but-chaotic return, the Sex Pistols cashed in on a glitzy, establishment-approved, MTV-promoted reunion tour.
 God save the Queen indeed, only this time they really meant it.

-There will never be a Generation-X president.
+There will never be a Gen-X president.
 They weren’t a generation interested in changing the world- as long as they have the right emoji reaction to this week’s tragedy on their Facebook profile, that’s good enough for them.
-Gen-X is neither the hero nor the villain of the story; they didn’t do as much damage as their big-brother the Boomer, nor are they on the front line of the culture war like their sister, the Millennial- they’re much too cool for that, anyway.
+Generation-X is neither the hero nor the villain of the story; they didn’t do as much damage as their big-brother the Boomer, nor are they on the front line of the culture war like their sister, the Millennial- and besides, they’re much too cool for all of that, anyway.